-Kevin Nishioka has served on the Muttville board since the Fall of 2012 and serves as treasurer.
+Kevin Nishioka has served on the Muttville board since the Fall of 2012.

 In 2010, he and his husband Ben adopted Henry, a lovable miniature Schnauzer mix.

-He is a tax partner in the San Francisco office of PricewaterhouseCoopers LLP, in the asset management practice.
-Prior to PwC, Kevin was at another Big 4 firm.
+He is the Vice President, Tax at Alexander & Baldwin, Inc. and was previously an asset management tax partner in the San Francisco office of PricewaterhouseCoopers LLP.
 Kevin is a graduate of CSU, Sacramento and is a CPA.